ghumman/friends/README.md

 # About

+This branch talks about the experiences I had trying to host Java Docker Image to AWS Lambda.
+According to my experiences it is not that stright forward.
+As Lambda requires to have a specific Dockerfile syntax and you need to wrap up your Spring Boot Application in a lambda friendly manner.
+I tried multiple way so far but I couldn't make the friends applicaiton work on lambda so far.
+One approach which looks promising is that take an example project which has Spring Boot Docker Application ready to be launched on lambda and try to put your application code in it.

-This branch explains the steps to host a docker image to AWS ECR - Elastic Container Registry.
-Also how to setup lambda function to use that ECR image.
+This README also explains in the detail how to setup aws cli for pushing images to both private and public ECR repositories.

 ## Pre-requisites